 Research

-One of our goals is to build a framework of understanding, based on experiment, on how the properties of mobility, conductivity, Seebeck coefficient, and elasticity, are interlinked within organic semiconductors.
-Our proposed framework is summarised in the schematic diagram below.
+Through experiment, we attempt to build a framework (should one exist) that interlinks the properties of mobility, conductivity, Seebeck coefficient, and elasticity within organic semiconductors.
+Such an understanding will contribute to fundamental knowlege of the physics of multi-functional molecular materials.
+One proposed framework is summarised in the schematic diagram below.

 Research Consortium

-In 2024, I jointly initiated a new program on molecular thermoelectrics with Dr Guillaume Schweicher at the ULB in Belgium, funded through a Wiener Anspach Foundation research grant.
+Since 2024, I jointly run a new program on molecular thermoelectrics with Dr Guillaume Schweicher at the ULB in Belgium and with Prof Kazuo Takimiya at RIKEN in Japan.
+The program was seed funded by the Wiener Anspach Foundation.

 A small part of my research program is completely blue skies.
 One example of this is to treat nanoscale topography information topologically, and apply novel tools such as Topological Data Analysis (TDA) and Geometric Data Analysis (GDA) to evaluate atomic force microscopy images.
 This work is funded in part by the Royal Society and in part through UNAM in Mexico.
-It is conducted together with Prof Pablo Padilla, Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.
+It is conducted together with Prof Pablo Padilla.

-On the topic of teams, I paraphrase my late mentor Prof B. S. Chandrashekar, “As in life, so in academic career… people will come and go.
-Irrespective of their age, or their education level, they will all leave an imprint on us, intellectual and behavioural.
+On the topic of collaborative teams, I remember the words of my late mentor Prof B. S. Chandrashekar, “As in life, so in career.
+People may come and go.
+In the time we spend with them, they will undoubtedly leave an indelible imprint on us.
 Be a friend of the world, stay curious, and walk through life believing you have something to learn from all who cross your road.”

 I very much live by these words.